Jimmy Bartel: Veteran status and retirement (2016)

-In the off season, Geelong began revamping their team, as many of their veterans were over 30, and a new wave of younger talent was coming in; Bartel was 31 years old, and the six players out of contract were Corey Enright, Andrew Mackie, Jimmy Bartel, Steve Johnson, Matthew Stokes and James Kelly.
+In the off-season, Geelong began revamping their team, as many of their veterans were over 30, and a new wave of younger talent was coming in; Bartel was 31 years old, and the six players out of contract were Corey Enright, Andrew Mackie, Jimmy Bartel, Steve Johnson, Matthew Stokes and James Kelly.
 Five of these players played in Geelong's four grand final appearances, including the three premiership victories.
 Stokes was the only one who didn't play in all four, as he missed the 2009 Grand Final.
 Geelong decided to delist Steve Johnson, James Kelly, and Matthew Stokes while limiting Corey Enright, Andrew Mackie and Jimmy Bartel all to 1-year contract extensions.

 In round 19, 2016, Bartel played his 300th game, picking up 25 possessions and kicking one goal in a 25-point win over the Western Bulldogs.
 At the conclusion of the season, he announced his retirement from the AFL.
 In December 2018, Bartel joined the board of directors of the GWS Giants.

+Outside of his playing career, he was honoured for his community work with the Jim Stynes Community Leadership Award, which was given based on his dedication to the Just Think Program, the ‘Face up to DV’ campaign, which he initiated in early 2016 based on his own personal experience, and his role as an ambassador for Cottage by the Sea.
+The award came with a $20,000 prize to be distributed to a charity of his choice.